 - Smooth, unstrained draws.
 Don’t act like you don’t know what I mean.
 You got lazy and all of a sudden you’re using every muscle your neck has to offer to get a decent-sized draw.
 Vapes--especially dry herb and liquid tank vapes--clog up just like a pipe does, so you’ll want to keep it hard-hitting with a light cleaning here and there.
 This will up your vape’s convenience value while you’re out and about, and honestly just stop pissing you off.

 A Final Note: Keep in mind this is an electronic device!
-If your best judgment is screaming “don’t put that on there!” you’re probably right.
+If your best judgement is screaming “don’t put that on there!” you’re probably right.
 All amounts of liquid should be minimal and not allowed to seep into the circuitry.
 Read your warranty.
 Complicated desktop models like the Storz & Bickel Volcano may void your warranty if you take apart your device.Most portable vapes feature an anatomy similar to the Dr. Dabber Ghost that will help you follow along with this cleaning guide: